samnatasuvamoy99/byte-sized-js/10_class_ops/notes.md

 2.   if you have add to class then use extends key word

 3.super key word automaticlly know which class that you call any obj.name(username);

+## static
+ not access any funtion when you use this

+ ##
+ bind --> it will help and force to access all element that you declear prev,,,,.....